kees-z/DuplicatiDocs/docs/appendix-a-how-the-backup-process-works.md

 To store the file list, Duplicati creates a file named `duplicati-20161014090000.dlist.zip` locally, where the numbers represent the current date and time in the UTC timezone.
 Inside this zip archive is a single JSON file named `filelist.json`, which starts out by being an empty list, which is expressed in JSON as `[]`.

 To store the data from files, Duplicati creates a file named `duplicati-7af781d3401eb90cd371.dblock.zip`, where the letters and numbers are chosen at random and have no relation to the data nor the current time.
-Initally this zip file is empty.
+Initially this zip file is empty.

 You can see an overview of the process here: